-Since 1980, the Dietary Guidelines for Americans have provided science-based guidance on what Americans can consume to have a healthy and active life.
-Published every five years in partnership with the U.S Department of Health and Human Services, the most recent version was released in 2020.
-The MyPlate program illustrates how to implement these guidelines for consumers.
+Since 1980, the Dietary Guidelines for Americans have provided science-based guidance on what people in the United States can consume to have a healthy and active life.
+Published every 5 years in partnership with the U.S Department of Health and Human Services, the most recent version was released in 2020.
+The MyPlate Plan illustrates how to implement these guidelines for consumers.

 Other nutrition education programs, such as SNAP-Ed, are designed to interpret the Dietary Guidelines and provide suggestions for implementation to specific population groups.

-The 1990 Nutrition Labeling and Education Act (NLEA) required standardization of the health and nutritional information provided to consumers by food manufacturers on food packages.
-The Food and Drug Administration (FDA) developed the Nutrition Facts Label (NFL) food manufacturers had to place on their products to comply with the law.
-At the same time, new rules were imposed on voluntary health claims, standardizing which foods could or could not add various labels on their packaging.
+The 1990 Nutrition Labeling and Education Act (NLEA) required standardization of the health and nutritional information food manufacturers provide to consumers on food packages.
+The Food and Drug Administration (FDA) developed the Nutrition Facts Label (NFL) food manufacturers place on their products in order to comply with the law.
+At the same time, new rules were imposed on voluntary health claims, standardizing which foods could or could not add various packaging labels.
 In 2016, the FDA finalized a rule requiring labels regulated by FDA to use a revised NFL by January 2021.
-The revised NFL reflects recent scientific research and dietary recommendations.
+The revised label reflects recent scientific research and dietary recommendations.
 In 2017, the Food Safety and Inspection Service (FSIS) followed suit with a proposed rule to revise the NFL on meat and poultry product labels.
 Labels regulated by FSIS can voluntarily use the revised FDA NFL, while FSIS works to finalize its own regulation.

-Additionally, front-of-package labels convey a wide variety of information.
+Front-of-package labels convey a wide variety of information.
 Some describe how a product was grown, raised, harvested, processed, or packaged—for example, “raised without antibiotics.”
 Other labels describe the product’s specific internal characteristics, such as color, taste, quality, or nutritional content—for example, nutrition- and health-related claims such as “low-fat.”
-Still others describe credibility attributes, which cannot be seen, felt, or experienced by consumers, such as naming the product’s country of origin.
+Still others describe credence attributes, which cannot be seen, felt, or experienced by consumers, such as naming the product’s country of origin.